metafacture/metafacture-documentation/Fix-User-Guide.md

 In a complex project setting there may be several Fixes in use, and it is likely that they share common parts.
-Imagine for instance a transformations from Marc 21 record holding data on books to RDF, and Marc 21 records hodling data on authors to RDF.
+Imagine for instance a transformations from Marc 21 records holding data on books to RDF, and Marc 21 records hodling data on authors to RDF.
 Both make use of a table assinging country names to ISO country codes.
 Such a table should only exist once.